DeV-Parekh/Smart_Marksheet_Scanner/README.md

-## Built With

-* Python
-* OCR
-* Firebase
-* React
-* HTML/CSS
-* JavaScript

 ## Getting Started

+### Dependencies
+* EasyOCR
+* Flask
+* pdf2image
+* poppler

 ### Installation
-To run this project locally, open this project in Pycharm IDE and install all the dependencies.
+To run this project locally, open this project in any IDE of your choice and install all the dependencies.

 ### Giving PATH
 In `main.py` file, give appropriate path to PATH variable.